sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

 Since the connections are not established during project provisioning, we will manually create the endpoints.

 In VSTS, navigate to **Services** by clicking the gear icon, and click  **+ New Service Endpoint**.
 Select **Azure Resource Manager**.
-Specify connection name, select your subscription from the dropdown and click OK.
+Specify connection name, select your subscription from the drop down and click OK.
 We use this endpoint to connect VSTS with Azure.

    <img src ="images/service_endpoint.png">